 Alternatively, you can view extracts specifically relevant to your electrical supplies below:

 All temporary build up supplies, in all areas of the show Site during the build-up period will be switched off and disconnected for health and safety reasons 16-24 hrs prior to the show opening.
 Any Exhibitor requiring an electrical supply during the dismantling period should contact the official electrical contractor directly in good time, this is available at an additional cost.

 Any transgression of these Regulations and those contained in the Health and Safety Rules will lead to immediate disconnection of the power supply.
-For temporary air conditioning supplies, please refer to C15.
+For temporary air conditioning supplies, please refer to C14.

 It is not permitted to disconnect and strip out electrical wiring and services until the show is closed on the last day as this may affect neighbouring installations due to the presence of RCD devices.
 Charges may be imposed to any Exhibitor who ignores this direction to reinstate the power to others affected.

 It is not permitted to connect into the Organiser house electricity supplies to obtain power for the build-up or dismantling of exhibits.
 Any contractor working on behalf of an Exhibitor found connected into such services illegally will be charged for the attendance and rectification works required as a result of their activities.

 Ultimate responsibility for payment of such costs remains with the Exhibitor.